guodap/space-mission-portal/README.md

    git clone https://github.com/guodap/space-mission-portal
    ```

-2. Install dependencies and run the app from the root folder
+2. Install dependencies and run the app (root folder)

    ```sh
    npm i && npm start
    ```

-3. Open app at the url displayed in the terminal (default: http://localhost:5173)
+3. Open the app at the url displayed in the terminal (default: http://localhost:5173)

 ## Build for Production